-The BC Communication major was one of the first at BC to be approved for the Statewide AA-T. To view the coursework for the degree click here.
+The BC Communication major was one of the first at BC to be approved for the Statewide AA-T. TView the course work for the degree.
 To view a list of frequently asked questions regarding AA-T degrees, please visit the AA-T FAQ Webpage.

 Other BC AA-T Programs: Psychology, Sociology, Studio Arts

 The AA-T is a binding contract between you, your Community College AND your transfer CSU!